-Mara loves working with people and making personal connections with her clients, doing what she generally considers to be “happy law.”
+Mara loves making personal connections with her clients, doing what she generally considers to be “happy law.”
 Mara counsels her clients on how to plan for major life events by anticipating common (and not-so-common) problems before they arise, so her clients can strategize about how to minimize court involvement, family conflict, added expense, and stress.
 She helps clients plan for their future care and the care of loved ones, as well as assists clients in establishing a plan for the distribution of their estate after they die.

-In addition to her practice, Mara is a committed to her community, doing pro bono legal service and volunteering as a board member for several community organizations.
-She provides legal services to Habitat for Humanity clients with estate planning and probate needs, pro bono probate counseling for the Washtenaw County Probate Court and the Homes for Generations partnership with the Washtenaw County Bar Association.
+In addition to her practice, Mara is committed to her community, doing pro bono legal service and volunteering as a board member for several community organizations.
+She provides legal services to Habitat for Humanity clients with estate planning and probate needs, pro bono probate counseling for the Washtenaw County Probate Court, and the Homes for Generations partnership with the Washtenaw County Bar Association.